Alice Elizabeth Burton

-Alice Elizabeth Burton or Aitken (4 October 1908 – 20 July 1990) was a British-Canadian novelist and popular historian.
+Alice Elizabeth Burton or Aitken (4 October 1908 – 20 July 1990) was a British-Canadian novelist, journalist and popular historian.

-Life
+Early life and education

 Born in Cairo to Richard Burton and Alice Gwendolyn (née Kerby, later Duck), she grew up in Windsor, Ontario.
 She later studied privately in Rome.

+Writing

-In 1935 Burton married John Theodore Aitken at Windsor, Ontario.
-In the 1940s she wrote comic fantasy novels under the pseudonym Susan Alice Kerby.
+In the 1940s, she wrote comic fantasy novels under the pseudonym Susan Alice Kerby.
 In Miss Carter and the Ifrit (1945), a Muslim spirit helped a spinster to find love during the Second World War.
 In Mr Kronion (1949), a Greek god defended English village life.

 From 1945 to 1965, she was the London correspondent of a Canadian daily, the Windsor Star.

 Changing her surname by deed poll from Aitken to Burton in 1950, she published her historical writing as Elizabeth Burton.

+Personal life

+In 1935, Burton married John Theodore Aitken at Windsor, Ontario.
+They were later divorced.

-She died in Witney, Oxfordshire, in 1990.
+Burton died in Witney, Oxfordshire, in 1990.